 We’ll likely say it more than once, but if you are a marketer and ever have the opportunity to attend Inbound, you must!
-Don’t walk, run to this amazing conference taking place in Boston, MA every year.
+Don’t walk, run to this amazing conference taking place in Boston every year.
+In case you missed it or just need a recap, here are five key takeaways from Inbound 2017.

-Multiple sessions expounded on the fact that email is not dead and if you’re not using it correctly to start doing so.
+Multiple sessions expounded on the fact that email is not dead, and if you’re not using it correctly then start doing so immediately.
 It still has the highest ROI of all marketing channels and over 3.7 billion users.
 A few tips we gathered during the conference include:

 - Stop creating boring emails, add more of a personality and a story to your emails